 - Choose the right shed design for the machinery you intend to store.

 For example, standard 8 metre bays will not suit storing wide machinery such as header fronts.
 Instead look at including a girder truss to create a double bay opening or opt for a drive-through configuration for extra width.
+Learn more about the available machinery shed configuration in the video below.

 Birds and pests